sotayamashita/ai-sandbox/experiments/rag-md-duckdb/README.md

   - For large document collections, consider increasing batch sizes for database insertion
   - Enable hardware acceleration (GPU/MPS) by ensuring PyTorch is properly installed
   - Adjust chunk size and overlap based on your specific content and query patterns

+- **Does the system support source attribution?**
+  - Yes, retrieved context includes document IDs that are passed to the LLM
+  - Source IDs are included in the prompt to enable citation in responses
+  - This helps track which documents contributed to the answer

 ## References